Military Science ROTC

 The minor in military science provides students with the opportunity to study the theory and practice of the military profession.
 The minor consists of twelve semester hours of upper-level courses.

-Students desiring to minor in military science should notify their respective deans and the Department of Military Science.
+Students wishing to minor in military science should notify their respective deans and the Department of Military Science.

 The ROTC program is also available to students with three or two years remaining on campus, including graduate students.
 Special programs, such as ROTC summer Cadet Initial Entry Training (CIET), have been established to allow second-semester sophomores and juniors or seniors who will be going on to graduate school (Lateral Entry cadets) to participate in the military science program.
 This training is currently being expanded and will include all committed cadets either between the first year and second year, or between the second year and third year, as well as the Lateral Entry cadets mentioned above.

 There is also a special program whereby veterans and JROTC students can receive advanced placement credit in Army ROTC.
 Veterans and students with high school JROTC training, with the approval of the chairperson of the Department of Military Science, may receive placement credit for part or all of the basic course.
 Each case will be judged individually so that the best interests of both the student and the military may be served.